 These instructions are sent with the plant gift

 The finger lime (Citrus australasica) comes from Australia where the fruits are favourite for 'bush tucker'.
-Despite their southern origins these plants do surprisingly well in this country and the smaller leaves make them particularly hardy.
-This plant has been grafted onto a hardier root stock too so in sheltered areas of the UK it should be possible to grow them outside all year round.
-They have white flowers and coloured fruit and can bring pleasure for years with the right care.
+Despite their southern origins these plants do surprisingly well in this country and can bring pleasure for years, with the right care.

 If you are keeping your plant inside remember citrus trees like lots of light and a cool but not cold room.
 A light room near a window or a conservatory is ideal.
-In winter, try and keep your tree away from central heating and in the summer protect it from strong direct sunlight.
+In winter, Keep your tree away from central heating.
 If you are keeping your plant outside choose a sheltered patio and it will enjoy the fresh air.
-Don’t let the roots freeze - if the ground is frozen outside then the plant should be inside, or the pot wrapped in fleece to protect from the worst of the cold.
+Don’t let the roots freeze or become waterlogged – if the ground is frozen outside then the plant should be inside, or the pot wrapped in fleece to protect from the worst of the cold.